 Though the Company has approved its dividend payment policy, payment of dividend to Shareholders is not guaranteed and will depend on profitability of activities, investments plans and the general financial situation.
-For more information regarding payment of dividend by the Company please see Section 4.14.3 Dividend Policy as well as Part X of the Articles of Association, which is incorporated by reference to this Prospectus.

 Liquidity of the Issuer’s Shares is not guaranteed

 It may be possible that in case an investor wants to urgently sell the Issuer’s securities (especially a large number of them), demand for them on the exchange will not be sufficient.
-Therefore, sale of shares can take some more time or the investor may be forced to sell shares at a lower price.
+Therefore, sale of shares can take some more time, or the investor may be forced to sell shares at a lower price.
 Analogous consequences could appear after the exclusion of the Company’s Shares from the Secondary List of Nasdaq.
 Besides, in case of deterioration of the Company’s financial situation, demand for the Shares of the Company and, at the same time, their price may decrease.